frontiers-wp/wp-simply-hide-author-name/README.md

 == Installation ==

-1. Upload 'frontiers-hide-author-nanme.zip' to the '/wp-content/plugins/' directory
+1. Upload 'simply-hide-author.zip' to the '/wp-content/plugins/' directory
 2. Extract the Plugin to 'frontiers-hide-author-name' Folder
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. no settings need – just Activate and enjoy.